PrincessUjay/kodecamp_promotional_task8/README.md

       default     = "eu-west-1"
     }

+    variable "ami" {
+      description = "The AMI to use for the instances." type        = string
+    }

+    variable "instance_type" {
+      description = "The type of instance to use." type        = string
+    }

+    variable "public_subnet_id" {
+      description = "The ID of the public subnet." type        = string
+    }

+    variable "private_subnet_id" {
+      description = "The ID of the private subnet." type        = string
+    }

+    variable "public_sg_id" {
+      description = "The ID of the public security group." type        = string
+    }

+    variable "private_sg_id" {
+      description = "The ID of the private security group." type        = string
+    }

+    variable "minikube_subnet_id" {
+      description = "The ID of the subnet for the Minikube instance." type        = string
+    }

+    variable "ssh_key_path" {
+      description = "The path to the SSH key to use for connecting to the instance." type        = string
+    }

     variable "key_name" {
       description = "Name of the SSH key pair for accessing EC2 instances" type        = string